 Introduction

-PyCharm Community Edition is a free and easy to use IDE for Python projects that can be setup to use FMEObjects.
+PyCharm Community Edition is a free, easy-to-use IDE for Python projects that can be configured to use FMEObjects.

 Installation and Configuration